CalebAnyaeche/BE-Smart-Hack/flight-search-ios/README.md

 # flight-search-ios

-A simple flight search app that gives you a list to your favorite destination.
+A simple flight search app that gives you a list flights to your favorite destination.

+# Requirement
+- how to search for flight.
+- How to display
+- Flight of flights

 ## UI